-Economy Hub: Reserve Bank governor Adrian Orr embraces the forest god
+Economy Hub: Reserve Bank Governor Adrian Orr embraces the forest god

 • Watch the full interview below

-"I would say, to some people, it's gone down like a cup of cold sick," says Reserve Bank governor Adrian Orr.
+"I would say, to some people, it's gone down like a cup of cold sick," says Reserve Bank Governor Adrian Orr.
 He's talking about the response to his reset of the central bank's vision - using the story of Tāne Mahuta.

 "I've read articles where they say we've called ourselves a god.
 No we haven't.
 We're saying this institution plays a role where you can have the analogy of Tāne Mahuta, pushing Papatūānuku and Rangi apart - the mother earth and sky - and letting sunshine into the NZ economy."